RECENT ACCOUNTING PRONOUNCEMENTS

 Accounting Pronouncements Issued but not Adopted

 In November 2024, the FASB issued ASU 2024-03, Income Statement-Reporting Comprehensive Income-Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses, requiring public entities to disclose additional information about specific expense categories in the notes to the financial statements on an interim and annual basis.
-ASU 2024-03 is effective for fiscal years beginning after December 15, 2026, and for interim periods beginning after December 15, 2027, with early adoption permitted.
-The Company is currently evaluating the impact of adopting ASU 2024-03.
+In January 2025, the FASB issued ASU 2025-01, Clarifying the Effective Date, which amended the effective date of ASU 2024-03 to clarify that all public business entities are required to adopt the guidance for annual reporting periods beginning after December 15, 2026, and interim periods within annual reporting periods beginning after December 15, 2027, with early adoption permitted.
+The standard allows for adoption using either a prospective or a retrospective method of transition.
+The Company is currently evaluating the impact of adopting ASU 2024-03, including the clarification provided by ASU 2025-01.

 About New Standards Disclosures